 This stage takes connectivity matrices as input (can, but does not have to be, the Stage 2 output) and calculates graph theoretic properties for each participant/repeated level (to be used as dependent variables in Stage 4).
+The majority of properties are calculated via scripts from the Brain Connectivity Toolbox (Rubinov & Sporns, 2010).

 This stage requires that entries in the connectivity matrices represent connectivity strength, but the measure of connectivity does not matter.
 In other words, entries could be Pearson correlations (e.g., output from Stage 2) or white matter tract strength (e.g., obtained from diffusion tractography).
 Therefore, entries do not have to conform to a specific scale.
-HOWEVER, some properties (e.g., local efficiency) will be calculated incorrectly if entries exceed 1 (or -1).
-Therefore, if your connectivity matrices contain entries greater than 1 (or < -1), you should rescale them, though ensuring to retain the o point (i.e., do not z-score, which will change the o point).
+However, some properties (e.g., local efficiency) will be calculated incorrectly if entries exceed 1 (or -1).
+Therefore, connectivity matrices contain entries greater than 1 (or < -1) should likely be rescaled (ensuring to retain the 0 point (i.e., do not z-score, which changes the 0 point).
 This can be done by dividing all entries (across participants) by the maximum absolute value in the data or the maximum possible value (e.g., if your measure of strength has a potential max of 2, you could divide by 2 instead of the max in your data, in order to preserve the actual potential range).

 This stage computes properties for fully-connected and/or (binarized or non-binarized) thresholded networks.
 For thresholded networks, the toolbox computes properties across a set of density thresholds.
 The user specifies a desired maximum density (a value of 0.5-0.6 is common) and the desired density step, and the toolbox computes the minimum density.
-When matrices are 'sparser,' it is possible that the specified maximum density cannot be reached.
+When matrices are 'sparser', it is possible that the specified maximum density cannot be reached.
 In this case, the toolbox will use the maximum possible density.
-Therefore, be sure to check the actual maximum density reached (i.e., out.max_dens_pos, out.max_dens_neg).
+Therefore, be sure to check the actual maximum density reached (i.e., out.max\dens\pos, out.max\dens\neg).
 This may occur, for example, for negative weights in resting data.